kevinhu/cancer_data/README.md

 The goal of this package is to make statistical analysis and coordination of these datasets easier.
 To that end, it provides the following features:

 1. Harmonization: datasets within a collection have sample IDs reduced to the same format.
 For instance, all CCLE+DepMap datasets have been modified to use Achilles/Arxspan IDs, rather than cell line names.
-2. Speed: processed datasets are all stored in high-performance [HDF5 format](https://en.wikipedia.org/wiki/Hierarchical_Data_Format), allowing large tables to be loaded magnitudes faster than in raw CSV or TSV formats.
+2. Speed: processed datasets are all stored in high-performance [HDF5 format](https://en.wikipedia.org/wiki/Hierarchical_Data_Format), allowing large tables to be loaded magnitudes faster than with CSV or TSV formats.
-3. Space: when possible, tables of purely numerical values (e.g. gene expression, methylation, drug sensitivities) are stored in half-precision format.
+3. Space: tables of purely numerical values (e.g. gene expression, methylation, drug sensitivities) are stored in half-precision format.

+## How it works

+The [schema](https://github.com/kevinhu/cancer-data/blob/master/cancer_data/schema.txt) serves as the reference point for all datasets used.
+Each dataset is identified by a unique `id` column, which also serves as its access identifier.

+Datasets are downloaded from the location specified in `download_url`, after which they are checked against the provided `downloaded_md5` hash.

+The next steps depend on the `type` of the dataset:

+- `reference` datasets, such as the hg19 FASTA files, are left as-is.
+- `primary_dataset` objects are preprocessed and converted into HDF5 format.
+- `secondary_dataset` objects are defined as being made from `primary_dataset` objects.
+These are also processed and converted into HDF5 format.

+To keep track of which datasets are necessary for producing another, the `dependencies` column specifies the dataset `id`s that are required for making another.
+For instance, the `ccle_proteomics` dataset, which has a `type` of `primary_dataset`, is dependent on the `ccle_annotations` dataset for converting cell line names to Achilles IDs.
+When running the processing pipeline, the script will automatically check for the presence of dependencies, and raise an error if they are not found.